 New initiatives are introduced from time to time in order to grow Boyd's business.
-Initiatives such as entering new markets or introducing and improving related products and services have the potential to be accretive to the Company's business when the opportunity is accurately identified and executed.
+Initiatives such as entering new markets, introducing and improving related products and services, or identifying new strategies to capture additional market share have the potential to be accretive to the Company's business when the opportunity is accurately identified and executed.
 There can be no assurance that the Company identifies new strategies that are accretive to the business or that it is successful in implementing such initiatives.